 Tumour sample must be formalin fixed and paraffin embedded (FFPE) and must be biopsied following progression on the latest line of therapy.
 Samples may be collected from primary or metastatic tumour deposits.
+Bone samples (including soft tissue tumoural masses emerging from the bone) cannot be accepted for testing.
 Sites should ship the FFPE tumour sample to the testing laboratory as soon as it is available.
+Tissue should be less than 60 days old from date of sectioning to date of testing.
 Blocks must be provided wherever possible.
-If this is not possible, 20 slides of freshly prepared unstained 5-micron sections from this screening tumour block may be provided.
+If this is not possible, 12-20 slides of freshly prepared unstained 5-micron sections from this screening tumour block may be provided.
 See Section 5.6.

-The mandatory screening tumour biopsy must not be taken from a previously irradiated lesion or the lesion(s) selected for Inclusion criterion number 9 (biopsy).
+The mandatory screening tumour biopsy must not be taken from a previously irradiated lesion (Please refer to Inclusion criterion number 9 for details).
 This biopsy sample is not subject to the 28-day screening window; if tissue is already available from a biopsy taken since confirmation of disease progression on the most recent treatment regimen then there is no need for a further biopsy as this sample can be submitted for T790M mutation status.
-If the first biopsy is not confirmed as T790M mutation positive (i.e., due to test failure or if tests negative for the T790M mutation) a further biopsy sample may be submitted for central testing.
+If the first biopsy is not confirmed as T790M mutation positive due to test failure (i.e. an invalid result or invalid run occurred), testing will be repeated and an additional biopsy sample may be requested.
+If the T790M mutation is not detected in the first biopsy (and the cobas® EGFR Mutation Test indicates a valid result), no additional testing for the subject will be performed for this study and an additional biopsy sample WILL NOT be accepted.